Mevorisha/mess-room-booking/docs/CONTRIBUTING.md

   - [`modules/util/pageUrls.js:ActionParams`](../src/modules/util/pageUrls.js): URL params as used in navigation for special actions.
   - [`modules/errors/ErrorMessages.js:ErrorMessages`](../src/modules/errors/ErrorMessages.js): Generic error messages; Use only if no good error message can be provided.
   - [`contexts/auth.js:AuthStateEnum`](../src/contexts/auth.js): Various auth states, see [How to use Auth Context](#how-to-use-auth-context).
+- States that are strings often get initialised to `""`.
+However, if you cannot use an empty string, you can set it to `"EMPTY"`.
+A function `isEmpty` is provided to check if a value is empty.
+See [`modules/util/validations.js`](../src/modules/util/validations.js).

 #### How to use Notification Context
 ```jsx